The Pad\'e interpolation method applied to additive difference Painlev\'e equations: main results

 where the determinant $\tau_{m,n}$ is given by

-These determinant formulae of the Gauss hypergeometric solutions (\ref{eq:D4solad}) are given in terms of the terminating hypergeometric series ${}_2F_1$.
-A certain $1 \times 1$ determinant formula has been constructed in terms of the non-terminating ${}_2F_1$ (e.g. \cite{KNY17}), and the general determinant formulae have not been given yet in terms of the non-terminating ${}_2F_1$ as far as we know.
+These determinant formulae of the Gauss hypergeometric solutions (\ref{eq:D4solad}) are given in terms of the hypergeometric function ${}_2F_1$.
+A certain $1 \times 1$ determinant formula has been constructed in terms of the hypergeometric function ${}_2F_1$ (e.g. \cite{KNY17}).